-People are talking about school in ways that most of us have never heard before.
-Questions abound such as; should my kids go to school, should they learn on-line from home, and should I home school some or all of my kids?
+The Covid pandemic has caused people to raise questions about school that most of have never heard before.
+Questions abound such as should my kids go to school, should they learn online from home, and even should I home school some or all of my kids?
 Parents are more nervous than the kids!
 As early as last year the only real questions were what school supplies are needed, and maybe do they really need a new laptop already?
-A little virus has changed everything about school as we knew it to be and the change is still a work in progress.
-So let’s take a break.
+A little virus has changed everything about school as we knew it, and the change is still a work in progress.
+So, let’s take a break.
 I suggest a break of about 100 years.

 Note that I will not be providing the exact address for the school shown in the images below in order to protect the school from the possibility of vandalism or theft.
-This school will be recognized my many photographers as well as people who live anywhere near the school.
-I just ask that if you recognize the school, please don’t identify it in the comments below but by all means please comment.
+This school will be recognized many photographers as well as people who live anywhere near the school.
+I just ask that if you recognize the school, please don’t identify it in the comments below but by all means do comment.
 I love to hear your thoughts on this school, other similar schools, or the blog in general.
-So without further delay, lets have a look at an old rural Alberta school that looks much like it would have looked when there were still more horses than cars.
+So, without further delay, let’s have a look at an old rural Alberta school that looks much as it did when there were still more horses than cars.

 Once inside I was astounded by what I saw.
-The school was set up just like it might be in the 30s.
+The school was set up just like it might be in the 30s with all of the accoutrements of a modern early century schoolroom.
 There were different lunch boxes on each desk just as one would expect.
-It wasn’t perfect like a museum, it was perfect in an normal imperfect way.
+It wasn’t perfect like a museum; it was perfect in an imperfect way.
 It was even a little bit messy just like a proper classroom should be.
-Of course the Union Jack has a prominent location and there is no Maple Leaf as 1965 hasn’t even happened yet.
+Of course, the Union Jack has a prominent location and there is no Maple Leaf as 1965 hasn’t even happened yet.

 Oh, Oh!
 The teacher spotted you coming in late.
 You know what that means.
 You have coal duty today.
 “Get over to the furnace and shovel some more coal in there but do it quietly and don’t you dare get your hands dirty”.